Skip to content

 # When not specified, the default value is "as_is" for both keys.

-groups = "latin_square"
+groups_strategy = "latin_square"

 # The random seed to use for any randomization.
 Default seed is 0.
-The seed will be
+The

-# the value of random_seed + participant_index
+# seed will be the value of random_seed + participant_index

 random_seed = 0

-# The subtable `variabels` are values that can be used anywhere when defining the blocks.
+# The subtable `variabels` are values that can be used anywhere when

-# Any variable can be used by appending "$" before the variable name in the blocks.
-See
+# defining the blocks.
+Any variable can be used by appending "$"

-# below for an exmaple of how variables can be used
+# how variables can be used

 [configuration.variables]